UKAS Accredited* Laser & LED Testing

 NB: If some of the information/items requested above is/are not supplied it may take considerable time to analyse the circuit which may result in extra test costs being charged.
 In some cases it may be impossible to classify the equipment without all the applicable samples/information listed above.

 Consequently we strongly advise manufacturers to consider their drive electronics very carefully to ensure that the reasonably foreseeable single fault failure requirement has been covered.
 Otherwise serious problems are likely to arise at the testing stage, which is usually when manufacturers are under pressure to get the product on sale.
-A Lasermet advice note is available here, giving outline guidance on protection against single fault conditions.
+A Lasermet advice note is available for download, see Advice note v2 at the top of this page, giving outline guidance on protection against single fault conditions.